 4.1 Objectives

 Based on the results of the May 2009 excavations and any further documentary evidence that materialises in the interim we have one objective.

-1. Can we delimit the area occupied by the Parsonage and identify the location of the dwelling?
+1. Can we delimit the area the southern and eastern limits of the chalk surface?